Okm165/applicative_bootloader/README.md

 **Applicative Bootloader** is a Cairo0 program designed to aggregate and merge proofs in a tree-like structure.
 It performs two main tasks: verifying child proofs and applying merge operations on the outputs of child proofs.
 The process involves:

 1. **Verification:** Verifying the child proofs and extracting their outputs.
-2. **Merging:** Applying merging logic to the outputs, producing a final result from the Applicative Bootloader's run.
+2. **Aggregation:** Applying aggregation logic to the outputs, producing a final result from the Applicative Bootloader's run.

 The trace of this run is then proven, allowing the data structure to continue building the next level.